clblamires/ninesjournal/_posts/2020-03-14-trail-of-blood.md

 “More company,” it said.
 “Too bad I don’t like witnesses.”

-That’s funny.
-That’s exactly what Number One used to say.
+How funny.
+That is exactly what Number One used to say.